-The M&T Bank Clothesline Festival being held on September 10th & 11th at the Memorial Art Gallery is the last outdoor big-art-bash of the season here in the city.
-This year, the MAG is celebrating its 60th festival - what an accomplishment!
+The M&T Bank Clothesline Festival being held on September 9th & 10th at the Memorial Art Gallery is the last outdoor big-art-bash of the season here in the city.

 Without further ado, here is your Official Unofficial (or is it Unofficial Official?)
 Insider's Guide to the Festival:

 Admission is $5

 Ok so, it's not free, it's $5 to get in ($4 if you're a museum member or free for kids 10 and under with an adult).
 BUT... did you know that five bucks also gives you full access to not only the festival, but also the museum itself?
 Yes that's right and for the paying adult it's $15 on a normal day to enjoy the MAG - so we call that a festival BONUS.

 And don't forget - the festival is a huge fundraiser for the Gallery helping it to keep all of its incredible programs and exhibitions going year after year.